 Vietnam Motorbike Tours

-Taking a ferry across the Dong Nai River
+Taking a ferry to across the Dong Nai River

 Accommodation: Hotel